microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 - **Enable USBDetection:** when disabled, prevents the serial monitor from listening to messages from the serial port.

-- **Show Device Icon In Editor Title Menu:** allows you to chose whether the _`Deploy to Device`_ button should be in the editor title.
+- **Show Device Icon In Editor Title Menu:** allows you to choose whether the _`Deploy to Device`_ button should be in the editor title.

-- **Show Open Icon In Editor Title Menu:** allows you to chose whether the _`Open Simulator`_ button should be in the editor title.
+- **Show Open Icon In Editor Title Menu:** allows you to choose whether the _`Open Simulator`_ button should be in the editor title.

-- **Show Simulator Icon In Editor Title Menu:** allows you to chose whether the _`Run Simulator`_ button should be in the editor title.
+- **Show Simulator Icon In Editor Title Menu:** allows you to choose whether the _`Run Simulator`_ button should be in the editor title.

+- **Show Dependency Install:** allows you to choose whether you want to be prompted to install the Python dependencies.

 ## Troubleshooting Tips